mcmonte95/Project_3_Blockbuster/README.md

     - **WebGL**: For rendering interactive 3D graphics.
     - **Leaflet.js**: To provide additional mapping functionalities if needed.
     - **Turf.js**: For advanced geospatial processing and data manipulation.

+## Data Sourcing and Parsing

+We used the `sscsw.py` package to interact with NASA's SSC web services and retrieve satellite data.
+This package simplifies the process of accessing the API. install to call the API in Python code directly.
+You can go to this [link](https://sscweb.gsfc.nasa.gov/WebServices/REST/py/GetStarted.html) for instructions on how to install it onto your system.

+Jupyter Notebook "SSC_RESTful_API_Collection_notebook.ipynb" was used to call the API and parse the data to gather what we needed.
+We filtered the data to make sure that we are getting satellite objects no farther from earth than the distance of Earth to the Moon.